ml3m/bank_management_system/README.md

 ### Account Creation:
 - Allows bank staff to create new customer accounts by inputting necessary details such as name, surname, currency, etc.

+### Account Editing:
+- Coin Exchange: This feature facilitates coin exchange, where the balance is exchanged based on the global exchange rates.
+It was implemented using cJSON/API/Curl.
+- Transactions between different coin accounts: Transactions between different coin accounts will be updated to reflect the same global exchange rates.

 ### Deposit and Withdrawal:
 - Enables account holders to deposit or withdraw funds from their accounts.
 Users can specify the amount to deposit/withdraw and the system updates the account balance accordingly.